google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 You can also use the `kaggle` command to directly download a dataset into Colab, bypassing the need to download the dataset to your computer.

-You can an example of downloading a dataset on this slide.
+You can add an example of downloading a dataset on this slide.
 You run the `kaggle` shell command.
 This program can work with numerous Kaggle objects such as contents, notebooks, and datasets.
 In this case we are working with datasets.
 We then say that we want to download a dataset.
 Finally, we tell the command the